Penaz91/FluidText/README.md

 * **/getitem id** Spawns the item with Identifier "id", so it can be modified.
 * **/link** Posts in chat full info of the item you're holding
 * **/fluidtext:version** Shows the plugin version
+* **/pmlink player** Posts full info of the item you're holding to a player via a Private Message

 This plugin uses the Fanciful Library from Mkremins: https://github.com/mkremins/fanciful